bloominstituteoftechnology/back-end-project-week/notes.md

 `heroku run` (tells heroku to run a single instance of the next command) `knex migrate:latest` (the command we want it to run) `-a fsw14-lambda-notes` (or `-a {heroku app name}`) (tells it which app to run the dyno against) }

+-if using seeds: `heroku run knex seed:run -a -fsw14-lambda-notes` -if using seeds with foreign keys, you need to do a cleanup `knex seed:make 00-cleanup`
+`npm i knex-cleaner`
+see seed `cleanup` for code
+this cleans the tables before each seed, so any subsequent seeds don't need to use truncate or delete at all